mehulagg/gitlab/doc/development/testing_guide/flaky_tests.md

 ### Order-dependent flaky tests

-These are tests that fail when run in conjunction with other tests, in a specific order.
+These flaky tests can fail depending on the order they run with other tests.
 For example:

 - <https://gitlab.com/gitlab-org/gitlab/-/issues/327668>

-To identify the tests that lead to such failure, we could use `rspec --bisect`.
-This would give us the minimal test combination to reproduce the failure.
+To identify the tests that lead to such failure, we can use `rspec --bisect`, which would give us the minimal test combination to reproduce the failure:

 ```shell
 rspec --bisect ee/spec/services/ee/merge_requests/update_service_spec.rb ee/spec/services/ee/notes/quick_actions_service_spec.rb ee/spec/services/epic_links/create_service_spec.rb  ee/spec/services/ee/issuable/bulk_update_service_spec.rb